MatrixAI/Polykey-Docs/docs/getting-started/installing-polykey-cli.md

 # Set-Up Polykey on your Machine

 :::note
 The Polykey Command Line Interface (CLI) is the primary user interface for the Polykey system.
-We designed the CLI user-experience (UX) to be suitable for a human operator, but also to be easily scripted and integrated into other tools.
-It is intended for developers and system administrators who require an advanced tool for managing secrets efficiently.
+It is designed to be human-operable and easily scriptable for integration into other tools.
+It targets developers and system administrators who need an advanced tool for efficient secrets management.
 :::

 ## Choose Your Installation Method for the Polykey-CLI